AlexsLemonade/OpenScPCA-analysis/analyses/celltype-glioblastoma/README.md

 The input is dependent on the output fles run from `download-data.py`.

 ```
-./download-data.py --projects SCPCP00001
+./download-data.py --projects SCPCP00001 --format anndata
 ```

-This downloads the `SingleCellExperiment` files for Glioblastoma samples.
+This downloads the `Anndata` files for Glioblastoma samples.

 ## Output files